 The evolution of above the knee sockets & their discomfort

-The last 4 decades have brought us many ideas and designs for ischial containment sockets.
+As prosthetic technology rapidly advances, the last 4 decades have brought us many ideas and designs for ischial containment sockets.
 These designs have been very successful in providing the patient with improved socket stability and comfort.
 But, by containing the ischium, the socket must come up very high on the patient’s limb (above the hip joint).
 The problem with this has been complaints of sitting discomfort, weight of the socket and lack of range of motion of the hip joint.

 Causes of prosthetic discomfort: